-The fact is, even though it's not without its flaws, the Sony A7R IV easily does enough to make it on to our list of the best full frame mirrorless cameras you can buy.
+The fact is, even though the Mark IV not without its foibles, the Sony A7R IV easily does enough to make it on to our list of the best full frame mirrorless cameras you can buy.
+It is also only beaten by medium format cameras in our chart of the highest resolution cameras you can buy.

 Sony’s epic hybrid AF technology takes another step forward too, with 567 phase detection AF points spread across 74% of the image area and 325 contrast AF points.
 It now offers Real-Time AF tracking in its movie mode too.

-And just to drive home the resolution point once more, the A7R IV has a Pixel Shift Multi Shooting mode than can combine 4 images for full-colour data for each pixel (avoiding the usual demosaicing interpolation) or 16 images with sub-pixel movements to create 240-megapixel photographs.
+And just to drive home the resolution point once more, the Alpha A7R IV has a Pixel Shift Multi Shooting mode than can combine 4 images for full-color data for each pixel (avoiding the usual demosaicing interpolation) or 16 images with sub-pixel movements to create 240-megapixel photographs.

 Sensor: 61MP full frame Exmor R CMOS sensor